kihiyuki/python-rsdict/README.md

 - Key-restrict(able): If activated, cannot add or delete keys.
 - Resettable: to initial value(s).

-### Parameters
+### Arguments

-Initialize:
 `rsdict(items, frozen=False, fixkey=True, fixtype=True, cast=False)`

 <!-- ref: rsdict.__init__.__doc__ -->
-- items (dict): Initial items.
+- items (dict): Initial items (data).
     Built-in dictionary only. kwargs are not supported.
-- frozen (bool, optional): If True, the instance will be frozen (read-only).
+- frozen (bool, optional): If True, the instance will be frozen (immutable).
-    Assigning to fields of frozen instance always raises AttributeError.
-- fixkey: (bool, optional): If True, cannot add or delete keys.
+- fixkey (bool, optional): If True, cannot add or delete keys.
-- fixtype (bool, optional): if True, cannot change type of keys.
+- fixtype (bool, optional): If True, cannot change type of keys.
-- cast (bool, optional): If True, cast to initial type (if possible).
+- cast (bool, optional): If False, cast to initial type (if possible).
-    If False, allow only the same type of initial value.
+    If True, allow only the same type of initial value.

 ### Subclasses